openhab/openhab1-addons/bundles/binding/org.openhab.binding.snmp/README.md

 where:

 * `<address>` is the IP address[/Port] of the SNMP device.
 The Port is optional, the default value is 161
+* `<protocol-version>` where possible values for protocol-version are v1, v2c and v3 (v3 not supported by the binding at the moment, but possible in future enhancement).
 * `<community>` is the SNMP community string
 * `<oid>` is the object ID to GET or SET
 * `<update>` is the amount of milliseconds the binding waits between periodic queries of the OID